 I could certainly load the VTAC LBE Vest up with more gear, but I think that defeats the purpose of having a vest such as this ready to roll.
 I think it has the necessary items to win the fight and take care of business afterward until other assets arrive.

 MSRP for the 5.11 vest and pouches I ordered would be around $160.
-A little shopping can whittle that down.
+A little shopping at Amazon can whittle that down.
 Most of the items I put in the vest were ones I had from a previous iteration of a bail-out bag.

 Without a doubt, the 5.11 Tactical gear is rugged enough to survive real duty.
 The contents of the vest are important, but they won’t be with you in the field if you don’t have a quality carrier.